Shujun-He/Nucleic-Transformer-WebApp/README.md

 Clone the repo to your local.
 Preferably, This should be run on a Linux Machine (I recommend Ubuntu).

 Before everything make sure that wave is ready.
-For instructions on installation: https://h2oai.github.io/wave/docs/installation/
+For instructions on installation: https://wave.h2o.ai/docs/installation Use this version of wave: https://github.com/h2oai/wave/releases/tag/v0.10.0

 Start the server with